Agewerc/Agewerc.github.io/_posts/2020-07-23-Recommender-System.md

 ## Filter Rows and columns

-Our dataset contains many columns and most won't be used in this project.
-From the table `df_business` we want only the most important features of businesses such as the `id`, `name`, `stars`, `category` and so on.
-We are exclusevely interested in businesses that are restaurants and in the city of Toronto.
-Therefore we apply the function `filter` in the columns city and `category` to enforce this restriction.
+Our dataset contains many columns, and most of them won't be used in this project.
+From the table `df_business`, we want only the essential features of businesses such as the `id`, `name`, `stars`, `category` and so on.
+We are exclusively interested in companies that are restaurants and in the city of Toronto.
+Therefore we apply the function filter in the columns city and category to enforce this restriction.

-From the table `df_review` we want only the reviews from the selected table above.
-We use an `inner join` of `df_review` and `df_business` to elimate all other businesses from the table reviews.
+From the table `df_review`, we want only the reviews from the selected table above.
+We use an `inner join` of `df_review` and `df_business` to eliminate all other businesses from the table reviews.